yaphet17/Distributed-Download-Manager/README.md

 # Distributed-Download-Manager

-Distributed Download Manager is a p2p command-line system which utilizes other computers which are connected locally to a partcular computer by distributing the load of downloading a large file to peer machines.It divides the large file in to defined number of chunks according to the size of the file and send chunk boundaries to peer computers in the same network, the peer computers will then download the chunk and send it back to the computer that initialize the download.
-The computer that initializes the download will download the file by itself if there are no peers connected
+* Distributed Download Manager is a p2p command-line system which utilizes other computers which are connected locally by distributing the load of downloading a large file to peer machines.It divides the large file in to number of chunks depending on the size of the file and send chunk boundaries to peer computers in the same network.The peer computers will then download the chunk and send it back to the computer that initializes the download and the computer that intializes the download will recieves the chunks and assemble them in a correct order to create the original file.The client computer that initializes the download will download the file by itself if there are no peers connected.

 ## System Architecture
 - Tracker server registers servers which have an internet connection and send active servers list when requested by clients.